shafmalik/shaf.malik05/README.md

-# Data Science Portfolio - Shaf Malik
+# Portfolio - Shaf Malik

 This portfolio showcases my Data Science and Data Analysis projects, spanning academic, self-learning, and hobbyist work.
 It highlights my skills, achievements, and certifications, with regular updates.